 In the Sacrament of Holy Orders, or Ordination, the priest being ordained vows to lead other Catholics by bringing them the sacraments (especially the Eucharist), by proclaiming the Gospel, and by providing other means to holiness.

-Our parish has a long and proud history when it comes to vocations to the priesthood and religious life.
-Several sons of our parish currently serve as either diocesan or religious priests, and we are proud to have two young men currently in the seminary preparing for priestly ordination.
+Our parish has a long and proud history of vocations to the priesthood and religious life.
+Several sons of our parish currently serve as priests.
+We are especially proud that two young men of our parish were ordained for the sacred priesthood this year.

 Several women of our parish serve as religious sisters, too.